mitzeus/NILAS/README.md

 ---

+## Note

+This published version of NILAS is in no shape, way, or form complete and do not represent the final product of NILAS.
+The current project version in this repository is left unfinished and is merely a proof of concept presented in the thesis.

 ## About

 NILAS (Nuimio Intelligent Language Acquisition System) is a subsystem developed for the award-winning language platform [Nuimio](https://nuimio.com).
 The project aims to enable seamless integration of AI & Machine Learning into the current algorithmic nature of Nuimio.
 It uses a flexible architecture built on iterative improvements using a varied set of closed-source models for increased performance.